Let’s just face it, oversize cats call for an Oversize Cat Litter Box! Are you having problems with your cat not always making it to the litter box?

 Heblee wanted to help me during a marathon office cleaning session by packing the trash down.
 Cats are so entertaining!

-How to make your own over sized cat litter box
+How to make an oversized cat litter box

 - Purchase a very large plastic storage container.
 Be sure to get one larger than your cat.
 One of the nine reasons cats stop using their litter box is because they become too large to turn around and scratch to cover their business.
 That makes good sense, doesn’t it.